billjuv/OMG-ESP32-BLE_govee_sniffer/README.md

-# "Govee Sniffers" — ESP32 BLE to MQTT with OpenMQTTGateway
+# "Govee Sniffers" — ESP32 Bluetooth BLE to MQTT with OpenMQTTGateway

 These are ESP32 D1 Mini boards flashed with OpenMQTTGateway (OMG) `esp32dev-ble` firmware.
 They listen for all nearby Bluetooth BLE signals and forward the data to your MQTT broker over WiFi.